sen-team8/user-manual/Todo/editing_task_in_the_list.md

 Todo widget provides its users with a feature of editing an already defined task in the list.
 <br/>
 <br/>
-Follow the following simple steps to edit the task/task description.
-* Double click the task you want to edit.
+* `Double click` the task user wants to edit.<br/>
-For example, suppose in the list , we want to edit task 2.On double clicking , one will see the following:<br/><br/>
+Suppose in the list , user wants to edit task 2.
+On double click , user can edit the task:<br/><br/>
 ![](edit1.png)

 * Make required changes in the task.